Award applications

 MJD White Medal

 The MJD White Medal was established in 2009 by the Genetics Society of AustralAsia to recognise outstanding contributions to the field of genetics research by Australasian scientists.
-The medal commemorates Michael White who proposed the formation of the Genetics Society of Australia in 1953.
-This award is intended to recognise excellence in genetic research and may be awarded for a lifetime’s contribution to genetic research or for work by a mid-career scientist either leading to a paradigm shift in genetics or for a large body of work that is recognised as of major significance in a specific field of genetics.
+The medal commemorates Professor Michael White who proposed the formation of the Genetics Society of Australia in 1953.
+This award is intended to recognise excellence in genetics research and may be awarded for a lifetime’s contribution to genetic research or for work by a mid-career scientist either leading to a paradigm shift in genetics or for a large body of work that is recognised as of major significance in a specific field of genetics.

 The medal is awarded to one scientist at the Genetics Society of AustralAsia’s annual meeting.
 It is accepted by delivering the MJD White Lecture at the meeting.